attestate/ad/whitepaper.md

-As Georgists argue, an ideal inner city land policy then makes land so expensive to own over time, the cost incentivizes the owner to perfectly utilize the land, which is why Georgist are known for promoting a continuous land-value tax where the its value is assessed annually, but the assessment is only made on the "unimproved land value."
+As Georgists argue, an ideal inner city land policy then makes land so expensive to own over time, the cost incentivizes the owner to perfectly utilize the land, which is why Georgists are known for promoting a continuous land-value tax where its value is assessed regularly, but the assessment only considers the "unimproved land value."

 ![Untitled-2024-10-25-1225 (3)](https://github.com/user-attachments/assets/3f663633-afdc-4581-b643-0570924c88a0)